OmPatel01/Machine-Learning-Projects/README.md

 ### 🏷️ **Classification Projects**
 1. **Credit Risk Prediction**: Predicting whether a borrower will default on a loan based on historical data using classification algorithms like Logistic Regression and Random Forest.
-2. **Spam Email Detection**: Classifying emails as spam or not spam using techniques like Naive Bayes and Support Vector Machines (SVM).

 ### 📊 **Clustering Projects**
 1. **Customer Segmentation**: Applying K-Means clustering to segment customers based on purchase behavior and demographics.